falashadegreene/reading-notes/git_intro.md

 * git commit -a -- commiting all changes
 * git push origin master -- Push changes to remote repo

-> Git is an great tool for tracking files and working in repos in effective collaborative way
+> *Git is a great tool for tracking files and working in repos in effective collaborative way